 “Oh, Shaunie!” she laughed, probably wondering how she could “spawn” two such distinctly different boys 19 months apart.

 As usual, Mummie had the best of intentions when she signed her two youngest children up for sailing lessons.
-Of course, she had learned to be a proficient sailor at the same club three decades previously, and as someone whose ancestors had lived and died in Chatham at the elbow of Cape Cod, our mother yearned for us to at least had a semblance of ability in such an enhancing life skill.
+Of course, she had learned to be a proficient sailor at the same club three decades previously, and as someone whose ancestors had lived and died in Chatham at the elbow of Cape Cod, our mother yearned for us to at least have a semblance of ability in such an enhancing life skill.
 “Boys, it’s in your blood,” she would say as she drove us down Route 28 from our cottage in Eastham.

-Situated on the northeast shore of Nantucket Sound, Stage Harbor, a semi-colon-shaped body of water, was flanked by hilly terrain dotted with stunning summer houses with red-rose covered white picket fences, which gave it an otherworldly feel.
+Situated on the northeast shore of Nantucket Sound, Stage Harbor, a semi-colon-shaped body of water, was flanked by hilly terrain dotted with stunning summer houses with red-rose-covered white picket fences, which gave it an otherworldly feel.

 One month and some 40 hours of lessons later (including a wealth of experience sailing in the intimate Chatham harbor), my brother and I traipsed down to the dock for the big race of the season on the last day of the summer season.
 When Mark was assigned to lead a boat of three, I was not at all surprised.
-After all, he was competent if not really good at everything he did, and this was his tangible reward for a job well done.
+After all, he was competent, if not really good, at everything he did, and this was his tangible reward for a job well done.

-However, when I observed that I too had been assigned as skipper to two twin boys a year younger than me, I thought that it must have been a misprint.
+However, when I observed that I had been assigned as skipper to two twin boys a year younger than me, I thought that it must have been a misprint.
 I almost flew up to the Stage Harbor Manager, the affable Dave Hovey, to inform them that they were making a giant miscalculation.
 In the end, however, I kept my mouth shut, thinking… maybe they know something I don’t?

 When the horn sounded to begin the race, at least 20 or more Daysailers crossed the starting line, and we were all off.
-My modest crew consisted of two identical twins named Harry and Pete, were two years younger and just as inexperienced as I was.
+My modest crew consisted of two identical twins named Harry and Pete, who were two years younger and just as inexperienced as I was.
 Despite my ebullience, they seemed edgy as we skidded out into the deep-blue waters of Stage Harbor.
 The water was placid that morning, and there was a hint of wind blowing from the southwest.
 All three of us squinted our eyes as we headed north toward the first main buoy where we would turnabout.

 In Secretariat-like fashion, our little wooden sailboat unfathomably sprinted out in front and led all other boats as we approached the buoy, which would signal that a port tact was in the offering.
 “Hey, guys, we’re in the lead!”
 I bellowed.
 The boys in the boat didn’t know whether to laugh or to cry; you could smell their fear as clearly as the shifting Nantucket Sound tide.
 For me, it was a “roll down the window and let the wind blow back your hair” kind of moment, and for a brief interlude, I felt as if we were on top of the world.

-As my crew and I approached the initial buoy, I reminded my charges that we would see turnabout soon.
+As my crew and I approached the initial buoy, I reminded my charges that we would see a turnabout soon.
 At the time, the twins seemed up to the challenge.
 Timing is everything in life, however, and as we approach the red-and-white-painted marker, the wind, which has pushed us to the lead, stopped as suddenly as a cab at a school crossing.
 It was as if all of the air in our balloon was instantaneously released.

 Out of sheer momentum, we passed the marker and began to drift towards the north along with the current, which seemed invigorated that it was taking three passengers with it.
 I looked back and observed every other boat successfully tact to port and continue on the racecourse.